N4v1ds0n/budget-ledger/readme.md

 2. View and manage only my personal financial data
 3. Add income and expense records with category, note, and date
 4. View a summary of my spending grouped by category or date
-5. Export data to CSV within a selected date range
+5. Import data from CSV
-6. View individual transaction records
+6. Export data to CSV within a selected date range
 7. Receive clear prompts and error messages when input is invalid

 **As a site administrator I want to:**